RedCore0/Aspen-ECS/README.md

-# ECS_C - Entity Component System in C
+# Aspen ECS- Entity Component System in C

 A lightweight, macro-based Entity Component System (ECS) implementation written in C. This is a data-oriented architecture library designed for efficient entity and component management using compile-time code generation.

 ## Overview

-ECS_C provides a flexible framework for building applications using the Entity Component System pattern.
+Aspen ECS provides a flexible framework for building applications using the Entity Component System pattern.
 Instead of traditional inheritance hierarchies, ECS_C uses composition, where entities are collections of components and tags.
 The library uses powerful macros to simplify entity and component management while maintaining high performance.

 **Key Features:**
 - **Macro-based API** - Clean, expressive syntax with compile-time code generation